 Another cause is canine distemper.
 Blue Cross says canine distemper is potentially fatal.
 Dogs who have up-to-date vaccinations are less at risk.
 This virus is passed on by direct contact with the saliva of another infected dog, and if dogs do catch it, there is no cure.

 Other causes of dog conjunctivitis could be viruses or even parasites.
 In the case of a parasite, it is possible that the dog could transfer the infection to its human family.
 Blue Cross says that a parasite known as eye worms, or Thelazia callipaeda, is carried by fruit flies.
 This parasite is not very common in the United States, however.

 Dog conjunctivitis home remedy

 According to Small Door Veterinary, a cool compress on the eye can be a positive dog conjunctivitis home remedy.
 If your dog's veterinarian prescribes eye drops, these can be given by you at home.

-Natural Dog Health Remedies suggests rinsing an infected eye with homemade eye wash that contains one teaspoon of salt, one cup of distilled or filtered water and 10 drops of one of the following herbal extracts: eyebright, calendula, chamomile, red clover or St. John's wort.
+Keep the eyes clean.
+Natural Dog Health Remedies suggests rinsing an infected eye with homemade eye wash that contains 1 teaspoon of salt, 1 cup of distilled or filtered water and 10 drops of one of the following herbal extracts: eyebright, calendula, chamomile, red clover or St. John's wort.
 Use a dropper to rinse the irritated eye two to three times per day.